News from Thailand – September 18, 2012

 www.dickvanderlugt.nl – Source: Bangkok Post

-Otherwise you wouldn't say that there is 20% less rain, if you look at the last few days and last night.
+Otherwise you wouldn't say that there is 20% less rain, if you look at the last days and like last night.
 But those are just personal and local observations of course.
-In any case, the drains still seem to be coping well.
+In any case, the drains still seem to be able to handle it well.

 Hopefully they are right and we will be spared the water misery of last year.